|

 features a Visual Designer, which allows you to graphically

-lay out your objects, set their properties and write code that responds to and controls them.
+lay out your objects on forms, set their properties and write code that responds to and controls them.

 What devices does it run on?

-NS Basic/Symbian OS runs on all Symbian smartphones based on UIQ 3 or S60 3rd Edition.
+NS Basic/Symbian OS runs on all Symbian OS devices based on Symbian S60 3rd & 5th Edition and UIQ3.

 When will it be available?